HPGD: Tissue distribution

-Functions
+Function

-15-hydroxy prostaglandin dehydrogenase (HPGD) is an enzyme belongs to the family of oxidoreductases, specifically the short chain dehydrogenase/reductase family 36C member 1.
+15-hydroxy prostaglandin dehydrogenase (HPGD, also referred to as 15-PGDH) is an enzyme belongs to the family of oxidoreductases, specifically the short chain dehydrogenase/reductase family 36C member 1.
 This protein coding gene encodes a member of the short chain alcohol dehydrogenase protein family.
 HPGD catalyzes the first step in the catabolic pathway of prostaglandins and is therefore responsible for the metabolic/catabolic inactivation of prostaglandins.
 This inactivation process will oxidize the 15-hydroxyl group of prostaglandins and yield the corresponding 15-keto (oxo) metabolite.

 Prostaglandins have a critical role in the signaling pathways that are involved in reproduction (establishment of pregnancy, maintenance of pregnancy, and initiation of labor), blood pressure homeostasis (vasoconstriction and vasodilation), sexual dimorphism, and the immune system (inflammation).
 HPGD has a critical role in the regulation of prostaglandin expression.